ballerina-platform/ballerina-dev-website/public/spec/mime/spec.md

 _Edition_: Swan Lake

 ## Introduction
-This is the specification for the MIME standard library of [Ballerina language](https://ballerina.io/), which provides a set of APIs to work with messages, which follow the Multipurpose Internet Mail Extensions (MIME) specification as specified in the [RFC 2045](https://datatracker.ietf.org/doc/html/rfc2045) standard.
+This is the specification for the MIME Ballerina library of [Ballerina language](https://ballerina.io/), which provides a set of APIs to work with messages, which follow the Multipurpose Internet Mail Extensions (MIME) specification as specified in the [RFC 2045](https://datatracker.ietf.org/doc/html/rfc2045) standard.